 South African Law considers certain factors in establishing the existence of an employment relationship.

-A factor that should also be considered when determining whether a relationship is that of an employment nature is that of statutory presumptions.
-Here section 83 of the Basic Conditions of Employment Act, as well as section 200A of the Labour Relations Act, deals with the presumption of an employment relationship.
-These Acts set out a list of requirements which if one falls within, is presumed to be an employee unless proven otherwise.
+A factor that should also be considered when determining whether a relationship is of an employment nature is that of statutory presumptions.
+Section 83 of the Basic Conditions of Employment Act, as well as section 200A of the Labour Relations Act, deals with the presumption of an employment relationship.
+These Acts set out a list of requirements that if one falls within, is presumed to be an employee unless proven otherwise.

 It is clear that although there is a broad definition of an employment relationship, it is not a straightforward process to make this determination.